 Funded Status and Funding Progress - The plan is funded on a 'pay-as-you-go' basis.
-Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of event occurrences far into the future, such as future employment, mortality, and health-care cost trends.
+Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of event occurrences far into the future, such as future employment, mortality, and healthcare cost trends.
 Amounts determined regarding the funded status of the plan and the annual required employer contributions are subject to continual revision as actual results are compared with past expectations and new estimates about the future are made.
-The following table shows the funded status of the Department's portion of the plan as of the latest actuarial valuation:
+The first table on the following page shows the funded status of the Department's portion of the plan as of the latest actuarial valuation:

-1

 Actuarial accrued liability

-(AAL) \$923,000
+(AAL) \$772,000

 Actuarial value of plan

-assets -
+Assets -

 Unfunded actuarial accrued

-liability (UAAL) \$923,000
+liability (UAAL) \$772,000

 Funded ratio (actuarial value

 of plan / AAL) 0.0%

 Covered payroll (active plan

-members) \$29,254,317
+members) \$30,413,366

 UAAL as a percentage of,

-covered payroll 3.2%
+covered payroll 2.5%